mattstein/feed-canary/README.md

 ## Overview

-Feed Canary is a glorified scheduler and queue, checking response status and attempting to pass changed feed content only off to the [W3C validator](https://validator.w3.org/feed) or [feedvalidator.org](https://www.feedvalidator.org) in order to see if the content is valid.
+Feed Canary checks a URL’s response status and passes changed feed content off to the [W3C validator](https://validator.w3.org/feed) or [feedvalidator.org](https://www.feedvalidator.org) in order to see if the it’s valid.

 ## Installation & Setup

 This is a pretty straightforward Laravel app that relies heavily on the scheduler and queue.

-1. Establish a modern PHP hosting environment with MySQL or MariaDB and ideally redis.
-(You might be able to use PostgreSQL, I just haven’t tested with it!)
+1. Establish a modern PHP hosting environment with MySQL or MariaDB and ideally Redis.
+(PostgreSQL is probably fine, I just haven’t tested with it!)
-2. Check out this project, or your fork of it, with Composer.
+2. Check out this project, or your fork of it.
 3. Install Composer dependencies with `composer install`.
 4. Install npm dependencies with `npm install`.
 (Run `npm run build` to have Vite bundle fresh CSS.)
 5. Set up a cron job to run the scheduler.